DarrellJ10/nba-prediction-project/README.md

 ---

 ## Overview
-This project applies machine learning to predict **NBA game outcomes** (Win/Loss) using historical data from **2003–2022**.
+This project applies machine learning to predict NBA game outcomes (Win/Loss) using historical data from **2003–2022**.
-The dataset contained over **53,000 games**, including team Elo ratings, home advantage, rest days, and rolling averages of recent performance.
+The dataset contained over 53,000 games, including team Elo ratings, home advantage, rest days, and rolling averages of recent performance.

-The goal is to evaluate multiple models, determine which features are most predictive of winning, and interpret model behavior using **SHAP (SHapley Additive exPlanations)** for transparency and trust.
+The goal is to evaluate multiple models, determine which features are most predictive of winning, and interpret model behavior using SHAP (SHapley Additive exPlanations) for transparency and trust.

 ---